 - In some states, relinquishment terminates parental rights; in other states, relinquishment is only part of the process.

 - In most states, but not all, the law provides that relinquishment papers cannot be signed by a mother before the birth of a child.
 Alabama and Hawaii are more notable exceptions.
-However, even in those states where relinquishment can be signed prior to birth, there is no requirement to do so, and actual termination of rights does not occur until after the birth of the child.
+However, even in those states where relinquishment can be signed before birth, there is no requirement to do so, and the actual termination of rights does not occur until after the birth of the child.

 - The wording of some state laws may make it appear as though relinquishment papers must be signed within a certain period, However, parents can sign relinquishment papers at any time after the initial no-sign period, if there is one.